ajvani/PhoneBuzz/ReadMe.md

 ### About
 PhoneBuzz is a twist of the well-known FizzBuzz.

-Users can either send a call to play FizzBuzz, or they can receive a call.
+Users can either send or receive a call to play FizzBuzz.

 Previous received calls are stored in a database.